awsdocs/amazon-workspaces-administration-guide/doc_source/cloudwatch-events.md

 **Note**
 Events are emitted on a best\-effort basis\.
+Events are not currently emitted for WorkSpaces using the WorkSpaces Streaming Protocol \(WSP\)\.

 Events are represented as JSON objects\.
 The following is example data for a `WorkSpaces Access` event\.